 Whilst there are plenty things to do in Granada it is the Alhambra which will be the undoubted focus of your visit.
 Often referred to as “the jewel of Moorish Spain”, it is one of Spain’s major tourist attractions and anyone travelling to this part of the world simply shouldn’t miss it.
 Be sure to order Alhambra tickets or Alhambra tours before travelling as it does sell out on certain days.
 Overseas visitors can pre-book tickets online up to 90 days before your planned visit.
 You then collect the tickets from a machine at the Alhambra.
-A great option for seeing the Alhambra during your holidays to Spain is to check out what day trips are available from your resort.
 There are regular excursions from the Costa del Sol to Granada with a number of collection points around Torremolinos, Fuengirola, Estepona and Marbella.

 What to do in Granada

 Here we have listed our top 10 things to do in Granada.
 There is much more besides these but this list should help you plan your trip

 - Tour the tapas bars around Plaza Nueva and Campo del Principe

 - Get a spectacular view of the Alhambra from the Mirador de San Nicolas